Knowledge Graphs in Practice: Characterizing their Users, Challenges, and Visualization Opportunities: Introduction

-When asked about what types of visual interfaces could be beneficial for exploring KGs in practice, we found that participants widely praised Wikipedia's ability to support insight generation through on-the-fly data and entity hopping.
-In particular, Wikipedia-style interfaces are desirable for users when they have no specific analysis target -- in other words, conducting ``open-ended KG exploration.''
-Conversely, search engines like Google can help users when they want to ask the KG direct and precise questions -- in other words, to conduct ``goal-oriented KG exploration.''
-As a whole, participants told us that there was no widely accepted solution for either type of KG-based exploratory analysis.
+When asked about what types of visual interfaces could be beneficial for exploring KGs, we found that participants widely praised Wikipedia's ability to support insight generation through on-the-fly data and entity hopping.
+In particular, ``Wikipedia-style'' interfaces are desirable for users when engaging in \textit{open-ended KG exploration}, where there is no specific analysis target.
+Conversely, search engines like Google can help users when they want to pose direct and precise questions to the KG, representing \textit{goal-oriented KG exploration}.
+As a whole, participants emphasized that there is currently no universally accepted solution for either type of KG-based exploratory analysis.

-The remainder of our paper is structured as follows.
-In Section~\ref{sec:background}, we provide a background on Knowledge Graphs and their historical use.
-In Section~\ref{sec:related}, we highlight related work in KGs for visualization design, as well as visualizations for KGs.
-In Section~\ref{sec:methodology}, we present our protocol and analysis methodology for our interviews with KG practitioners.
-In Sections~\ref{sec:findings-kg-users},~\ref{sec:findings-kg-challenges}, and~\ref{sec:findings-kg-opportunities}, we respectively characterize the users, challenges, and visualization needs of KGs through the findings of our interviews.
-In Section~\ref{sec:discussion}, we review the limitations of our study while discussing future work in this space, then conclude in Section~\ref{sec:conclusion}.
+The remainder of our paper is structured as follows: Section~\ref{sec:related} provides a background on knowledge graphs, as well as previous work on visualization practices for KGs.
+Section~\ref{sec:methodology} outlines our protocol and analysis methodology for our interviews with KG practitioners.
+In Sections~\ref{sec:findings-kg-users},~\ref{sec:findings-kg-challenges}, and~\ref{sec:findings-kg-opportunities}, we respectively characterize the users, challenges, and visualization opportunities of KGs based on our findings.
+Finally, in Section~\ref{sec:discussion} we discuss the limitations and future work for this study.

 To summarize, the major contributions of this paper are: